-The Director of Student Services, or faculty working with the Director of Student Services, shall serve as the advisor to students who are not matriculated.
+The Director of Student Services, or faculty working with the Director of Student Services, shall serve as the advisor to students who are not admitted.

 Faculty and students must be free to form their own conclusions and to make their own decisions in light of the available information.
 The common good of both depends upon the free search for truth and the free exposition of the findings of that search.